nextapps-de/spotlight/README.md

 <a href="#started">Getting Started</a> &ensp;&bull;&ensp; <a href="#groups">Gallery Groups</a> &ensp;&bull;&ensp; <a href="#controls">Controls</a> &ensp;&bull;&ensp; <a href="#styling">Styling</a> &ensp;&bull;&ensp; <a href="#api">API</a> &ensp;&bull;&ensp; <a href="#builds">Custom Builds</a>

+Spotlight.js runs out of the box:

 - No additional Javascript coding
 - No additional HTML snippets
 - No additional CSS resources
 - No additional images/assets
-- No additional handling of event listener
+- No additional handling of dynamic content and event listener
-- All in all just 6kb gzip (js + css + html + images)

 __Demo:__ https://nextapps-de.github.io/spotlight/

 Alternatively you can use the non-bundled version of this library (classically contains css files, image files, js files) and also the source files for the ES6 module system as described below.

+<a name="features" id="features"></a>
+## Features

+- Gallery groups (group images to specific galleries)
+- Gallery Tools:
+  - Fullscreen
+  - Zoom in/out
+  - Toggle resize
+  - Switch theme
+  - Autoplay
+  - Pager
+  - Title (inherits from image "alt"-attribute)
+  - Description
+- Preloader
+- Simply customize via markup (data-attributes)
+- Customizable animations
+- Controls:
+  - Keyboard
+  - Touch
+  - Mousemove
+  - Mousewheel
+- Browser history detection
+- Back-Button (Android)
+- Global API for programmatic usage

+Technical properties:

+- Maximum performance
+- Maximum memory optimizations, no leaks, tiny footprint
+- Event capturing (just one single global event listener)
+- Bind event listener for components dynamically:
+  - install when gallery opens
+  - fully cleanup when gallery was closed
+- No dependencies, no jQuery
+- Responsive
+- Super-lightweight, all in all just 6kb gzip (js + css + html + images)
+- Support for ES6 module system

 <a name="started" id="started"></a>
 ## Getting Started